This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Caregivers may give general anesthesia to keep you completely asleep.
-A wide abdominal incision just above the pubic hairline will be made.
-Two to four stitches may be placed to suspend the bladder and support the pelvic ligaments.
-These stitches will pass into the vaginal wall on either side of the neck of the bladder.
-Caregivers may tie the stitches into the ligaments or pubic bone.
-A dye may be injected through the catheter to check for any damage to the bladder.
-Thin rubber tubes may also be put into your skin to drain blood from your incision.
-The incision is then closed with stitches or surgical staples and covered with bandages.
+Your surgeon will make an incision just above your pubic hairline.
+He or she will place 2 to 4 stitches to suspend the bladder and support the pelvic ligaments.
+These stitches may go through the vaginal wall on either side of the neck of the bladder.
+Contrast liquid may be injected through the catheter to check for any damage to the bladder.
+A drain may be placed to remove extra fluid or blood from the surgery area.
+Your surgeon will close the incision with stitches or staples.

 After your surgery: